CrowdStrike/aws-verified-access/README.md

 ## Overview

-### What is AWS Verified Access

-AWS Verified Access delivers secure access to private applications without a VPN by continuously evaluating each request in real-time based on contextual security signals like identity, device security status and location.
-The service then grants access based on the configured security policy for each application and connects the users, thereby improving security posture of the organization.
-CrowdStrike customers leverage Falcon sensor's deep inspection and CrowdStrike Threat Graph® analytics to provide highly accurate security posture scores for the service's access decisions.

-### Integration overview

 AWS Verified Access provides secure access to private applications (non-internet routable) hosted in an Amazon Virtual Private Cloud (Amazon VPC) by acting as a reverse proxy.
 It does this by providing identity and device posture checks before routing the traffic to the application.
 Using CrowdStrike Zero Trust Assessment (CrowdStrike ZTA), we provide customers the ability to assess their endpoint security posture, allowing AWS Verified Access to provide conditional access to resources that comply to your organization's device posture policies.

 AWS Verified Access relies on these primary components for it to work properly:

 1. Setting up the AWS Verified Access components i.e., (AWS Verified Access instances, access groups, access policies, endpoints, and trust providers).
 1. Browser extensions that are installed on client endpoints for device posture evaluation.
 1. An installer that sets up a [Native Message](https://developer.chrome.com/docs/apps/nativeMessaging/) Host.
 The host is responsible for reading the CrowdStrike ZTA score and securely communicating the payload to the browser extension.
-[Please visit here to download the latest MSI](https://d3p8dc6667u8pq.cloudfront.net/WPF/latest/AWS_Verified_Access_Native_Messaging_Host.msi).

-### Prerequisites

-The following requirements must be met before you will be able to deploy or use this solution:

-1. You must be a customer of CrowdStrike Insights XDR
-1. Raise a ticket with CrowdStrike support to have the ZTA file deployed to your environment by enabling the following feature flag: `zta_distribute_payload`
-1. You must have an OIDC-compliant Identity Provider (IdP) configured to setup AWS Verified Access

 ### AWS Verified Access components